hrudham/Selectioner/readme.md

 ### Build your own!

 You can write custom Selectioner controls quite easily, and even chop-and-change what parts are shown.
-You are not limited to targetting just `select` elements either, as the Date-select illustrates.
-For example:
+You are not limited to targetting just `select` elements either, as the date-select illustrates.

+Read the comments in the following example to see how this is done:

 ```html
 <select id="CustomSelect">